TCCPP/wheatley/wiki-articles/compilation-steps.md

-# How Is C/C++ Source Code Compiled?
+# How Is C and C++ Source Code Compiled?

 :hash: The **preprocessor** expands macros and copy-pastes the content of included files at their point of inclusion.
 After being preprocessed, a source file no longer contains preprocessor directives.
 The result is called a _translation unit_ (TU).

-> :bulb: _The preprocessor merely does text replacement, it does not care about any aspect of C/C++._
+> :bulb: _The preprocessor merely does text replacement, it does not care about any aspect of C or C++._

 <:ce:1211139919884582943> The **compiler** turns instructions into machine code
-and enforces C/C++ syntax rules.
+and enforces C or C++ syntax rules.
 In particular, anything that is used must be have been declared beforehand.
 The compiler only needs to know that something **exists**, not how it is _defined_.